 What is GDPR?

-General Data Protection Regulation (GDPR) requires businesses to protect personal data of European Union (EU) countries’ citizens.
+General Data Protection Regulation (GDPR) requires businesses to protect the personal data of European Union (EU) countries’ citizens.
 Organizations that collect and/or process data from the EU region must comply with the regulation by May 25, 2018.

 What data are we talking about?